-The Organic & Natural Beauty Show is an international trade show purely dedicated to organic & natural beauty products.
+Organic & Natural Beauty is taking place as part of Professional Beauty ExCeL London, one of the largest beauty & spa exhibitions in Europe, as an event purely dedicated to organic & natural beauty products.
 It showcases natural, naturally inspired, organic, fairtrade, sustainable, ethical, free-from and eco-friendly beauty products and nutritional supplements from around the world.

 Launched in June 2013, the event offers a unique networking platform for exchanging ideas, launching new products and meeting retailers, distributors, importers and health and beauty professionals from all over the UK and around the world.